College students will have more choices when it comes to picking what could be their first debit card, starting next year.

 Accounts marketed by your college may be a good fit for families, but students should read the terms and conditions associated with each account closely to be sure.
 You can also comparison shop for alternative cards, considering a card’s fee structure and whether you’ll have easy access to branches or ATMs while on campus.

 Keep in mind, too, that debit cards don’t help you build credit (which you will likely need post-graduation in order to secure an auto loan or rent an apartment), so you may want to consider adding a student credit card to your payment arsenal as well.
 Good student credit cards typically offer favorable fee structures and low credit limits that keep you from spending more than you (or your parent) can afford.
 You can alternately consider getting added as an authorized user to your parent or guardian’s existing credit card account as a means of getting acquainted with credit.
-You can monitor your progress and learn more about credit scoring by obtaining your free annual credit reports from AnnualCreditReport.com or viewing your free credit report summary, updated each month, from Credit.com.
+You can monitor your progress and learn more about credit scoring by obtaining your free annual credit reports from AnnualCreditReport.com or viewing your free credit report summary, updated every 14 days, from Credit.com.

 More on Credit Reports & Credit Scores: